sympy/sympy/doc/src/tutorial/simplification.rst

     ─────────────────────────────────────────────────────────────────────────
                      a₁⋅a₂⋅a₃⋅a₄ + a₁⋅a₂ + a₁⋅a₄ + a₃⋅a₄ + 1

-Suppose we were given ``frac`` in the canceled form, and we knew that it could be rewritten as a partial fraction.
-How can we do this with SymPy?
+Now suppose we were given ``frac`` in the above canceled form.
+In fact, we might be given the fraction in any form, but we can always put it into the above canonical form with ``cancel``.
+Suppose that we knew that it could be rewritten as a continued fraction.
+How could we do this with SymPy?
 A continued fraction is recursively `c + \frac{1}{f}`, where `c` is an integer and `f` is a (smaller) continued fraction.
-Let's pull out each `c` recursively and add it to a list.
-We can then get a continued fraction with our ``list_to_frac``.
-The key observation is that we can convert an expression to the form `c + \frac{1}{f}` by doing a partial fraction decomposition with respect to `c`, which means we need to use ``apart``.
+If we could write the expression in this form, we could pull out each `c` recursively and add it to a list.
+We could then get a continued fraction with our ``list_to_frac`` function.

+The key observation here is that we can convert an expression to the form `c +
+\frac{1}{f}` by doing a partial fraction decomposition with respect to `c`.
+This is because `f` does not contain `c`.
+This means we need to use the ``apart`` function.
 We use ``apart`` to pull the term out, then subtract it from the expression, and take the reciprocal to get the `f` part.

     >>> l = []
     >>> frac = apart(frac, a0)